intel-analytics/ipex-llm/docs/mddocs/Quickstart/install_windows_gpu.md

     Create a new file named `demo.py` and insert the code snippet below to run [Qwen2-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2-1.5B-Instruct) model with IPEX-LLM optimizations.

       ```python
-      # Copy/Paste the contents to a new file demo.py
       import torch
       from ipex_llm.transformers import AutoModelForCausalLM
       from transformers import AutoTokenizer, GenerationConfig